Why You Need an Agent When Buying a New Construction Home

 Here are a few things to understand about having your own real estate agent and why it is a no-brainer:

 2. A new home purchase can be complicated.
-In our area, it can take 6 months or more and involve many, many meetings.
-A real estate agent experienced in new construction, can help you navigate the process.
+In our area, it can take six months or more and involve many, many meetings.
+A real estate agent experienced in new construction can help you navigate the process.

 5. An experienced new construction agent on your side can help you manage expectations and reduce stress.
-This may sound like a small thing but can actually save you loads of headaches and even substantial money.
+This may not sound like a big deal but in the long run it can actually save you loads of headaches and even substantial money.
 A good agent can help you understand exactly what is and isn’t included in the purchase (model homes are always built with the best of the best options everywhere you look).
-A good agent can help you understand a realistic timeline…sometimes a builder can over-promise.
+A good agent can help you understand a realistic timeline...sometimes a builder can over-promise.
 And a good agent can even help you add or change things that aren’t part of the normal builder process.